Facebook Pixel

 The Eldest McCaffrey: Max

-The oldest of the four boys is Max.
-Max played college football at Duke University, where he was a wide receiver like his father, Ed.
+The oldest of the four boys is Max, who played college football at Duke University.
+Max played wide receiver, just like his father.
 In 53 games, Max caught 117 passes for 1,341 yards and 12 TDs.
 He also received Academic All-ACC Honors twice.

 While he wasn’t highly drafted like his younger brother Christian, Max spent time on the rosters of several different NFL teams from 2016 to 2018, including, most recently, the 49ers.